sadeq220/docs/microservice/Modulith.md

 ## Modular Monolith(Modulith)
 **A key motivation of the module system is strong encapsulation.**
 In the context of modular monolith, module represents a sub-package in the main package. it has a defined set of exposed APIs and required dependencies.
+Packages are a means of encapsulation, internal types and beans should not been accessed.
 There are various technologies to implement Modular Monolith:
 - Java 9 Platform Module System
 - Spring Modulith